Menu

 • Drivers Open or Close

-We provide a service for mainly elderly people, particularly for those who find it difficult to use public transport or lack the confidence to go out on their own.
+We provide a service for mainly older people, particularly for those who find it difficult to use public transport or lack the confidence to go out on their own.
 We provide a driving service to pick them up from home, take them to their appointment and bring them home again, using our volunteer’s own car.
 We also take clients shopping, to social events such as lunch clubs, helping them remain part of their community.

-We need drivers who can spare a few hours a week during the day time, any day Monday to Friday, and who have a car that is comprehensively insured and suitable for carrying an elderly person.
+We need drivers who can spare a few hours a week during the day time, any day Monday to Friday, and who have a car that is comprehensively insured and suitable for carrying an older person.
 In return we will reimburse your costs from home; currently we reimburse 45p per mile.
 Any amount of time that you can spare will help us.
 You can choose what hours/days you are available and what duties you wish to undertake.

 • Befrienders Open or Close

-Many elderly people do not have people who have time to spend with them just having a cup of tea and a chat.
+Many older people do not have people who have time to spend with them just having a cup of tea and a chat.
 You could be the first person that week that they have seen that has time just for them.
 We need caring people who can spend at least one hour per week visiting one of our clients in their own home to help relieve their loneliness.
 We try to find you someone who lives near to you, so that if you do not have your own transport you can walk to them.
 But if you have to use your car or public transport we will reimburse your costs.

 • Community Cafes/Social Groups Open or Close